soriaj/ms-cicd-demo/README.md

 # Configuring Jenkins for App Deployment
 ## Configure Environment Variables (optional)
-> This step can be optional depending on preference as you can hard code variables in the `mvn deploy` command shown later.
+> This step is optional depending on preference as you can hard code variables in the `mvn deploy` command used later.
 1. Open your browser to [http://localhost:8080](http://localhost:8080) and login to Jenkins using `admin` and `password`.
 2. From the Dashboard select **Manage Jenkins**
 ![Manage-Jenkins](./img/08-Manage-Jenkins.png)